Gibraltarian cuisine: Pan dulce

 A sweet fruit and nut bread eaten at Christmas time.
 The term pan dulce means "sweet bread" in Spanish, but its origins may lie in Italy with the Genoese pandolce or Portuguese sweet bread.
 Its main ingredients can include lard, margarine, sugar, self-raising flour, blanched almonds, raisins, sultanas, pine nuts, candied peel, eggs, aniseed and anisette among others.
 It is sometimes decorated with hundreds and thousands just like the bollo de hornasso.

+Churros and papitas

+Churros are made in some cafeterias, and are often sold in a spiral to be taken home.
+Papitas are similar to churros but made with potato.

 Meat

 Rolitos

 A thin slice of beef surrounding breadcrumbs, bacon, eggs, olives, vegetables and herbs.
 These can be baked, fried or cooked in wine.
 Rolitos is another dish of Maltese origin, similar to braġjoli.
 It is also known as beef olives in English, even though some families prefer making them with pork or even chicken.
 The word rolito comes from the Spanish word rollo meaning 'roll', as the meat is rolled to hold the other ingredients inside.